DIAGNijmegen/website-content/content/pages/projects/muscle_us.md

 | MIL        | 0.750 | 1 | 0.795 | 0.681 |

 *In-domain performance comparison on Esaote test set.
 The table shows the area-under-the-curve (AUC) and the statistical significance of the difference in AUC to the baseline (p).
 Sensitivity (Sn) and Specificity (Sp) at best point, using Youden's method.*

+The below table shows the resuts of same evaluation protocol on the test set portion of the Philips dataset.
+Here, we can see statistically significant gains in AUC by one of the deep learning conditions, with an improvement of 10 percentage points.
+It also offers improvements in specificity and sensitivity.

 |                   | AUC   | p    | Sn    | Sp    |
 |-------------------|-------|------|-------|-------|